Installing New Hardwood Over Old Hardwood Floors

 Easy Way Out May Not Be The Best Method

-By simply nailing or stapling over an older floor, don’t expect old squeaks to go way.
+By simply nailing over an older floor, don’t expect old squeaks to go way.
 If they were there before starting the job, make sure permanent fixes are put into use.
 Often older flooring loosens from the floor joists or the sub floor.
 Common decking screws or ring shank nails can be used to shore up some squeaks.
 For more intense problems it may be wise to call in a structural engineer.
 Older homes without modern foundations often settle severely.

 Newly fastened floors over existing wood floors should be installed opposite (example photo right) or at a 45 degree angle to the original direction.
 If you’re dead set on keeping the original direction, a minimum 3/8 plywood sub floor should be installed over the older floor.